By continuing to visit this website, you agree to our privacy policy and use of cookies.

 min read

-The Bank of Namibia has announced the launch of the ConsumerConnect AI agent system for citizen support and complaint resolution.
-This integrated system brings together over 2,000 banking, insurance, non-banking, and telecommunications businesses to streamline and guarantee an inclusive standard for consumer recourse – at a time when Namibia faces unprecedented levels of financial scams and market risks.
+The Bank of Namibia and Communications Regulatory Authority of Namibia have launched the ConsumerConnect pilot for citizen support and complaint resolution.
+This integrated AI agent network is designed to bring together over 2,000 banking, insurance, non-banking, and telecommunications businesses to streamline and guarantee an inclusive standard for consumer recourse – at a time when Namibia faces unprecedented levels of financial scams and market risks.

 Gates Foundation Senior Program Officer Jeremiah Grossman said: "The foundation is investing in consumer protection AI tools to build trust in digital services for the lowest-income communities.
 Through these projects, we aim to demonstrate the value of automated grievance redress for citizens, regulators, and governments – and spark wider adoption across emerging markets."

-A collaborative approach to citizen service
+A collaborative approach to consumer protection

 The ConsumerConnect system is built on Proto’s AI agent and case management platform, already deployed by governments such as Rwanda and the Philippines.
-The systems enables Namibian citizens to submit complaints to any of the participating regulators through webchat or WhatsApp – without needing to know the regulatory mandates.
-For example, if a consumer thinks a microloan issue can be resolved by the Bank of Namibia, they are welcome to start the complaint in BON’s WhatsApp channel.
+The system enables Namibian citizens to submit complaints to any of the participating regulators through webchat or WhatsApp – without needing to know the regulatory mandates.
+For example, if a consumer thinks a microloan issue can be resolved by the Bank of Namibia, they are welcome to start the complaint in BON’s WhatsApp channel

 Bank of Namibia Technical Advisor to the Governor Romeo Nel said: “This initiative marks a key milestone for us as regulators to adopt a more inclusive approach to handling complaints.
 As we all know, complaints come as matters of urgency.
 With advancements in AI, we now have the opportunity to automate this process and shift from a reactive to proactive approach that serves our people, strengthens accountability, and renews public trust.
 We are confident that this innovation will serve the people we represent."